sidneycadot/same70/markdown/OpenOCD.md

 It is recommended that this configuration file be used; it ensures that OpenOCD can access attached hardware as a regular user, provided they are member of the `plugdev` group.

-This can be accomplished by executing:
+Assuming OpenOCD is installed in `/usr/local`, this can be accomplished by executing:

 ```
 sudo ln -s /usr/local/share/openocd/contrib/99-openocd.rules /etc/udev/rules.d/